AzizAlHothi/d2mr-assessment-alhothi/README.md

+# d2mr-assessment-alhothi
+Hello, a person reading this.

+I am Abdulaziz AlHothi; you're reading the forked repository of d2mr class assessments.

+I will update the assessments that are committed from my end to this repository so that you can see the natural progress of my assessment completion.

+- As of 17 Jan 2025, I finished all the tasks in Assignment: Clean the mtcars Dataset (Level 1)

 # d2mr-assessment

 This is a centralized directory for D2MR mini-project assessment materials.
 The purpose of this repository is to provide a single location for all mini-projects, which will allow you to easily access and complete them and your instructors to efficiently grade them.